davidmoten/bplustree/README.md

 ## Example

-Lets create a file based index of timestamped strings.
+Lets create a file based index of timestamped strings (for example lines from a log).
 Timestamps don't have to be unique.

 ```java
 BPlusTree<Long, String> tree =